Red River of the South

-The Red River, or sometimes the Red River of the South, is a major river in the Southern United States.
+The Red River is a major river in the Southern United States.
 It was named for its reddish water color from passing through red-bed country in its watershed.
-It is one of several rivers with that name.
-Although once a tributary of the Mississippi River, the Red River is now a tributary of the Atchafalaya River, a distributary of the Mississippi that flows separately into the Gulf of Mexico.
+It also is known as the Red River of the South to distinguish it from the Red River of the North, which flows between Minnesota and North Dakota into the Canadian province of Manitoba.
+Although once a tributary of the Mississippi River, the Red River now is a tributary of the Atchafalaya River, a distributary of the Mississippi that flows separately into the Gulf of Mexico.
 This confluence is connected to the Mississippi River by the Old River Control Structure.

-The south bank of the Red River formed part of the US–Mexico border from the Adams–Onís Treaty (in force 1821) until the Texas Annexation and the Treaty of Guadalupe Hidalgo.
+The south bank of the Red River formed part of the US–Mexico border from the Adams–Onís Treaty (in force only in 1821), until the Texas Annexation and the Treaty of Guadalupe Hidalgo.

-The Red River is the second-largest river basin in the southern Great Plains.
-It rises in two branches in the Texas Panhandle and flows east, where it serves as the border between the states of Texas and Oklahoma.
+The Red River basin is the second-largest in the southern Great Plains.
+It rises in two branches in the Texas panhandle and flows eastward, serving as a border between the states of Texas and Oklahoma.
 It forms a short border between Texas and Arkansas before entering Arkansas.
 It forms much of the eastern border of Miller County, Arkansas, turning south near Fulton and flowing into Louisiana, where it feeds the Atchafalaya River.
 The total length of the river is 1360 mi, with a mean flow of over 57000 cuft/s at the mouth.

 Geography

 Course

-The source of the Red River is the confluence of the North Fork and Prairie Dog Town Fork, in Harmon County, Oklahoma.
+The Red River begins at the junction of Buck Creek and Prairie Dog Town Fork, in Harmon County, Oklahoma.

 Specialists have debated whether the North Fork or the Prairie Dog Town Fork is the true stem.
-Because of a cartographic error, the land between the north and south forks were claimed by both the state of Texas and the United States federal government.
 In 1852, Randolph B. Marcy's expedition had followed the Prairie Dog Town Fork.
+Because of a cartographic error, the land between the north and south forks was claimed by both the state of Texas and the United States federal government.
 Originally called Greer County, Texas, the US Supreme Court ruled that it belonged to the United States, which at the time oversaw the Oklahoma Territory.
 That territory was later incorporated into the state of Oklahoma, whose southern border follows the south fork.
 Today, the southern Prairie Dog Town Fork is considered the main fork, though the North Fork is as long and normally has a greater water flow.